oliviawestmacottssw/SSW.Rules.Content/rules/tiny-do-you-know-when-to-use-log-on-log-in-and-sign-in/rule.md

-Would you like to logon to your new account?
+[greyBox]  Would you like to logon to your new account?
 Would you like to log-on to your new account?
 Would you like to login to your new account?
 Would you like to log-in to your new account?
 Would you like to signin to your new account?
-Would you like to sign-in to your new account?
+Would you like to sign-in to your new account?  [/greyBox]
 Figure: Bad examples

-Would you like to log in to your timesheeting application?
+[greyBox]  Would you like to log in to your timesheeting application?  [/greyBox]
 Figure: Good example - Winform

-Would you like to sign in to your email account?
+[greyBox]  Would you like to sign in to your email account?  [/greyBox]
 Figure: Good example - Webform

-Would you like to log on to your computer?
+[greyBox]  Would you like to log on to your computer?  [/greyBox]
 Figure: Good example - PC, Server or Domain

 See the [Login From Wikipedia](https&#58;//en.wikipedia.org/wiki/Login#History_and_etymology).